Skip to main content

 You may recognize a subtle change in the way your body responds to exercise, or perhaps a persistent feeling of fatigue that sleep does not fully resolve.
 These lived experiences are valid and important signals from your body’s intricate internal communication network.
 This network, the endocrine system, orchestrates everything from your energy levels to your metabolic rate.

 At the very center of this complex system lies the pituitary gland, a small but powerful structure that acts as a master conductor for many of your body’s vital functions.
-One of its most important roles is the production of (GH), a molecule essential for cellular repair, metabolic health, and maintaining lean body mass throughout adult life.
+One of its most important roles is the production of human growth hormone (GH), a molecule essential for cellular repair, metabolic health, and maintaining lean body mass throughout adult life.

 The Body’s Internal Clockwork the HPS Axis